-- 1. Ensure that the TLV320AlC3105EVM is installed on the USB-MODEVM Interface board, aligning J1, J2, J3, J4, and J5 with the corresponding connectors on the USB-MODEVM. - 2.
+- 1. Ensure that the TLV320AlC3101EVM is installed on the USB-MODEVM Interface Board, aligning J1, J2, J3, J4, and J5 with the corresponding connectors on the USB-MODEVM Interface Board. - 2.
 Verify that the jumpers and switches are in their default conditions. - 3.
-Attach a USB cable from the PC to the USB-MODEVM Interface board.
-The default configuration will provide power, control signals, and streaming audio via the USB interface from the PC.
-On the USB-MODEVM, LEDs D3-6 should light to indicate the power is being supplied from the USB. - 4.
+Attach a USB cable from the PC to the USB-MODEVM Interface Board.
+The default configuration provides power, control signals, and streaming audio via the USB interface from the PC.
+On the USB-MODEVM Interface Board, LEDs D3-6 should light to indicate that the power is being supplied from the USB. - 4.
 For the first connection, the PC should recognize new hardware and begin an initialization process.
 The user may be prompted to identify the location of the drivers or allow the PC to automatically search for them.
 Allow the automatic detection option. - 5.
-Once the PC confirms that the hardware is operational, D2 on the USB-MODEVM should light to indicate that the firmware has been loaded and the EVM is ready for use.
-If the LED is not lite, verify that the drivers were installed and trying to unplug and restart at Step 3.
+Once the PC confirms that the hardware is operational, D2 on the USB-MODEVM Interface Board should light to indicate that the firmware has been loaded and the EVM is ready for use.
+If the LED is not lit, verify that the drivers were installed, unplug the USB cable, and restart the procedure at Step 3.

-After the TLV320AlC310x software installation (described in preceding Section 3.1) is complete, evaluation and development with the TLV320AlC3105 can begin.
+After the TLV320AlC3101EVM-PDK software installation is complete, evaluation and development with the TLV320AlC3101 can begin.